 The information that you provide will be used to enable us to liaise with those colleagues who need to know about the support that you require.

-Your data will not be disclosed for other purposes without your consent, except where there is a legal obligation to do so or where exceptional issues of personal safety arise.
+Your data will not be shared for other purposes without your consent, except where there is a legal obligation to do so or where exceptional issues of personal safety arise.

 The information will be processed and held in the university administration systems and used for the administration of your academic related support and any other legitimate university purpose.
 In doing so, the university will observe at all times the data protection principles embodied in the General Data Protection Regulation.

-Where a student discloses a disability for the first time to a member of university staff, the staff member is then deemed to have received the information on behalf of the university and has a duty of care to report the student’s declaration of a disability to the Disability and Inclusion Service.
+Where a student shares a disability for the first time to a member of university staff, the staff member is then deemed to have received the information on behalf of the University and has a duty of care to report the student’s sharing of a disability to the Disability and Inclusion Service.

 Disabled Students Allowance - Help if you're a student with a learning difficulty, health problem or disability.